“Tune Out the Noise”: A Film about Index Funds and Dimensional Fund Advisors (DFA)

 This chart shows how the annual income generated by my portfolio has increased over time and with dividend reinvestment.

-My ttm portfolio yield is now roughly 2.69%, a bit lower than last quarter’s value.
-That means if my portfolio had a value of $1,000,000 today, I would have received $26,900 in dividends and interest over the last 12 months.
+My ttm portfolio yield is now roughly 2.63%, about the same as last quarter’s value.
+That means if my portfolio had a value of $1,000,000 today, I would have received $26,300 in dividends and interest over the last 12 months.

 What about the 4% rule?
 For goal planning purposes, I support the simple 4% or 3% rule of thumb, which equates to a target of accumulating roughly 25 to 33 times your annual expenses.
 I would lean towards a 3% withdrawal rate if you want to retire young (closer to age 50) and a 4% withdrawal rate if retiring at a more traditional age (closer to 65).
-I really believe too much time is spent on this number.
-It’s just a quick and dirty target, not a number sent down from the heavens!
+I truly believe too much time is spent debating this number.
+It’s just a quick and dirty target to get you started, not a number sent down from the heavens!

 During the accumulation stage, your time is better spent focusing on earning potential via better career moves, improving in your skillset, and/or looking for entrepreneurial opportunities where you can have an ownership interest.

 As a semi-retired investor that has been partially supported by portfolio income for a while, I find that tracking income makes more tangible sense in my mind and is more useful for those who aren’t looking for a traditional retirement.
 Our dividends and interest income are not automatically reinvested.
-They are another “paycheck”.
+They are another “paycheck”, as our other paychecks now vary much more than before.
 Then, as with a traditional paycheck, we can choose to either spend it or invest it again to compound things more quickly.
 Even if we spend the dividends, this portfolio paycheck will still grow over time.
 You could use this money to cut back working hours, pursue a different career path, start a new business, take a sabbatical, perform charity or volunteer work, and so on.

 Right now, I am trying to fully appreciate the “my kids still think I’m cool and want to spend time with me” period of my life.
 It won’t last much longer.
+Whenever I ask for a hug, I get one!
 (I’m actually dreading when I have to delete this sentence from my updates!)
 I am consciously choosing to work when they are at school but also consciously turning down work that doesn’t fit my priorities and goals.
 This portfolio income helps me do that.

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.